FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/vision_multiportal/vision-multiportal.rst

 method.

 “Dual cameras” was previously (and still is) available with EasyOpenCV.
-Now this is possible within the FTC SDK.
+Now this is possible within the SDK.

 Test OpMode
 ~~~~~~~~~~~